Rainyan/nt-festive-decorations/nt-halloween-decorations-v01/readme.md

     * https://github.com/softashell/sourcemod-nt-include

 * Add the "materials" and "models" paths to your server.
 If you're using fastdl, be sure to include the files in those folders there, as well.
-    * They can be .bz2'd on fastdl, but only as individual files (no folder structure inside the archive).
+    * They can be .bz2'd on fastdl, but only as individual files (no multiple assets inside the same archive file).

 ### Usage